◊ This isn’t precisely smut, but there’s an eroticism running through the whole piece that has compelled me to share it… –X

 “Oh.”
 She deflated.
 The jagged part in her hair was pale and glossy.
 He wanted to rub his lips against it, feel the hairs against his tongue.

-“You can tell me anything.
-Doesn’t matter, especially if we don’t get out of here.”
+“You can tell me anything you like.
+Doesn’t matter, especially if we don’t get out of ‘ere.”